Herring-UGAECSE-2920/Class-Instructions/README.md

 ![eq4](https://latex.codecogs.com/png.latex?%5Cbg_white%20x%5E2%20&plus;%20y%5E2%20%3D%20r%5E2)

 where the constants: `m`, `b`, `a`, `c`, and `r` will be given as input to your program.
+Note: make sure your code handles +/- inputs for the constants.

-If the function is not able to fit within the standard actual-size bounds of the axes, you are required to implement a scaling algorithm which will scale the axes and the function to be able to fit within the 6 cm x 6 cm bounds.
+Your plotter should plot the function to the limits of the paper.
+At paper limits, the pen should go up.
+If only a small piece of the plot is on the paper, then plot it on the paper.
+If none of the function is on the paper, do nothing and alert the user in some way.

 ### G-Code (Images courtesy of howtomechatronics.com)